AIR-FRAME/events.js/README.md

-# EXAMPLE of Events.js
+# Trigger events from one component to another component

-### Trigger events from one component to another component
+# Ultra-light code, 200 Bytes, just 5 lines of code

-### Ultra-light code, 200 Bytes, just 5 lines of code
+## EXAMPLE of Events.js

 ### TRIGGERRING FROM COMPONENT A